ArchiyouApp/archiyou-core/docs/src/guide/modeling/topology.md

 ::: warning
 Subshape accessors like vertices() return a ShapeCollection of references to the subshapes; they remain part of the Shape.
 When you want to extract them and use them to build something else use Shape.copy()
 :::

 ## Selectors

-If you need to select specific parts of a Shape with a bit more finesse than *subschape accessors* Archiyou offers *Selectors* [TODO: TO REFERENCE].
+If you need to select specific parts of a Shape with a bit more finesse than *subshape accessors* Archiyou offers *Selectors* [TODO: TO REFERENCE].
 Especially in combination with advanced operations like *fillet* and *chamfer/bevel* they are very powerful.
 Some examples:

 ``` js
     // Overview of selectors: